Elias Díaz Preview, Player Props: Rockies vs. Orioles

 Elias Díaz At The Plate

-- He ranks 43rd in batting average, 91st in on base percentage, and 86th in slugging among the qualified hitters in MLB.
+- He ranks 41st in batting average, 92nd in on base percentage, and 81st in slugging among qualified hitters in MLB.

-- Diaz has had at least one RBI in 31.5% of his games this season (35 of 111), with two or more RBI 18 times (16.2%).
-He has also been responsible for three or more of his team's runs in five contests.
+- Diaz has had at least one RBI in 32.1% of his games this season (36 of 112), with two or more RBI 18 times (16.1%).
+He has also accounted for three or more of his team's runs in five contests.

-- He has scored in 32 of 111 games this season, and more than once 5 times.
+- He has scored in 32 games this season, with multiple runs five times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.